Jun Akiyama: DDT Pro-Wrestling (2020–present)

-In June 2020, it was announced that Akiyama would be transferring to DDT Pro-Wrestling (DDT) for the remainder of the year.
+In June 2020, it was announced that Akiyama would transfer to DDT Pro-Wrestling (DDT) for the remainder of the year.
 On December 27, he won the D-Oh Grand Prix 2021, thus earning a title match for the KO-D Openweight Championship.

-In February 2021 it was announced that Akiyama had let his contract with AJPW expire and would be a free agent.
-Akiyama then won the KO-D Openweight Championship at Kawasaki Strong 2021 from Tetsuya Endo.
+In February 2021 it was announced that Akiyama had let his contract with AJPW expire and was a free agent.
+He then won the KO-D Openweight Championship at Kawasaki Strong 2021 from Tetsuya Endo.
 On February 15, 2021, it was announced that he had signed a one-year contract with DDT.
 On December 7, DDT announced that, at the request of Akiyama and Tetsuya Endo, Kenta Kobashi had endorsed the reformation of Burning for its fourth incarnation.
 Akiyama and Endo were immediately joined by Yusuke Okada and Yuya Koroku.
 On December 26, at Never Mind 2021 in Yoyogi, this new stable debuted by defeating The37Kamiina (Shunma Katsumata, Yuki Ueno, Mao and Toui Kojima).
+On December 4, Akiyama defeated Joey Janela in a Tables, ladders, and chairs match to win the DDT Extreme Championship.